streamnative/function-mesh-website/docs/connectors/pulsar-io-crd.md

 | `Topics` | The output topic of a Pulsar Function (If none is specified, no output is written). |
 | `SinkSerdeClassName` | The map of output topics to SerDe class names (as a JSON string). |
 | `SinkSchemaType` | The built-in schema type or custom schema class name to be used for messages sent by the function.|
 | `ProducerConf` | The producer specifications.
-The producer specifications.
-Available options: <br>- `MaxPendingMessages`: the maximum number of pending messages. <br>- `MaxPendingMessagesAcrossPartitions`: the maximum number of pending messages across partitions. <br>- `UseThreadLocalProducers`: configure whether the producer uses a thread. <br>- `CryptoConfig`: cryptography configurations of the producer. <br>- `BatchBuilder`: support key-based batcher.
+Available options: <br />- `MaxPendingMessages`: the maximum number of pending messages. <br />- `MaxPendingMessagesAcrossPartitions`: the maximum number of pending messages across partitions. <br />- `UseThreadLocalProducers`: configure whether the producer uses a thread. <br />- `CryptoConfig`: cryptography configurations of the producer. <br />- `BatchBuilder`: support key-based batcher.
 | `CustomSchemaSinks` | The map of output topics to Schema class names (as a JSON string). |

 ### Resources